-of nurseries to grow multi-purpose tree seedlings for local farmers.
+Another cornerstone of ASASE is the development of nurseries to grow multipurpose tree seedlings for local farmers.
 In the 2021-2022 season, we helped to establish 30 such community nurseries.
 Once matured, seedlings are planted across former 'galamsey' sites and other degraded lands through approaches such as Payment for Ecosystem Services (PES), where farmers receive in-kind payments such as fertilisers and tools in return for their work.
 Over ASASE's four years, we will facilitate the planting of 100,000 tree seedlings off-farm, to reforest 100 hectares of degraded lands across the 25 CRMC communities.
 In the first year of ASASE implementation, more 30,000 tree seedlings we planted, resulting in the reforestation of around 30 ha of degraded land.